GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

     --message-body-from-file="<PATH_TO_PAYLOAD>"
 ```

-**NOTE:** If error occurs mentioning "...does not contain App Engine application", simply run `gcloud app create` and re-run above command.

 The `--schedule` flag is what controls how often the Cloud Scheduler job will trigger the Cloud Run service endpoint.
 It is currently defaulted to `*/10 * * * *` which will cause it to trigger every 10 minutes.
 See [Configuring Cron Job Schedules](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules) on how to format the schedule for different time intervals or [Cron Guru](https://crontab.guru/) to play around with schedule formats.

 The payload for the PUT request to the Cloud Run service can also be configured for Cloud Scheduler directly through a command line flag by switching out the `--message-body-from-file` flag for the flag `--message-body` from the command above above as follows.